Genivia/ugrep/README.md

   line instead of a sequence of `a`'s.
 By default in ugrep, the pattern `a*` matches a sequence of `a`'s.
 Moreover, in ugrep the pattern `a*b*c*` matches what it is supposed to match by default.
 See [improvements](#improvements).
 - `-.` searches hidden files (dotfiles).
-By default, hidden files are ignored by defaullt, like most Unix utilities such as `ls`.
+By default, hidden files are ignored, like most Unix utilities.
 - `-Dread` and `-dread` are the GNU/BSD grep defaults but are not recommended, see [improvements](#improvements) for an explanation.